Timo Scheider

-Timo Scheider (born 10 November 1978 in Lahnstein) is a German racing driver who competes in the FIA World Rallycross Championship for Münnich Motorsport.
+Timo Scheider (born 10 November 1978 in Lahnstein) is a German racing driver who competes in Extreme E for Carl Cox Motorsport.
 He won the DTM title in 2008 and 2009.

 Career

 Karting

 Like most other drivers, Scheider started his racing career in karting in 1989.
 In 1992, he went on to win the Kerpen Winter Cup and earned seventh place in the German Junior Kart NRW-Cup a year later.
 His seventh place disappointment led to success the next year when he won the cup.

 Formula Renault

 In 1995, Scheider joined the German Formula Renault 1800 championship and won it in his first year.
 The next year, he jumped to the 2000 championship and earned fourth place.

 Formula Three

 After only two years in Formula Renault, the German moved to Formula Three in 1997, in the German series.
 He clinched second place behind Nick Heidfeld in 1997 with three wins but his performance deteriorated the next year when he finished seventh, despite three victories.
 In 1999 he finished sixth, bringing an end to his rise through the single-seater ranks.